planetfederal/qgis-suite-plugin/README.rst

 OpenGeo Suite QGIS Plugin
 ============================

-A plugin to configure and OpenGeo suite (mostly its GeoServer component) from QGIS
+A plugin to configure the OpenGeo suite from QGIS

 Installation
 --------------